avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotconnect/subscription/subscription.md

 * Register for an [IoTConnect account on Azure](https://subscription.iotconnect.io/subscribe?cloud=azure)
 * Register for an [IoTConnect account on AWS](https://subscription.iotconnect.io/subscribe?cloud=aws)

+* Be sure to check your email spam folder if you do not receive a temporary password a few minutes after registration.

 ## Avnet Employees

 Avnet and Avnet affiliated employees should contact the IoT team for account information.